msurovcak/msurovcak/README.md

 - AWS
 - Ansible, Terraform, Packer, Kubernetes, Helm

+Sometimes I do the same on a M1 MacBook Pro.

 In free time:

 - husband and father
-- bike (road, DH... you name it)
+- bike
-- cooking, gaming
+- beer & burgers

+> You have six bikes and one ass

 Living in Prague, CZ